scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Figure :ref:`diagnosis2` shows another typical diagnostic plot created by the code example above.
-In a multi-panel figure user can inspect the traces of the total log-posteriror as well as the traces of th smoothing parameters.
-Each panel corresponds smoothing hyper parameter introduced for each level of the multi-scale representation of the reconstructed image.
+In a multi-panel figure user can inspect the traces of the total log-posteriror as well as the traces of the smoothing parameters.
+Each panel corresponds to the smoothing hyper parameter introduced for each level of the multi-scale representation of the reconstructed image.
 The figure also shows the mean value along with the :math:`1~\sigma` error region.
 In this case the algorithm show stable convergence after a burn-in phase of approximately 200